 Later reports had stated that he had to go to the hospital for further evaluation ahead of the upset win over Ole Miss the following week.
 He also described the injury as a freak accident and downplayed any durability concerns.

 The initial thought was that he suffered a sternoclavicular joint sprain.
-However, he was able to return later to the Ohio game and potentially injured the shoulder in practice which led to the hospitalization.
+However, he was able to return later to the Ohio game and finish the game.
 The video available doesn’t show much as to what could have possibly happened.

 The Bills have historically shied away from picking injury risks in the first two rounds.
 I had initially thought Hairston was a risk due to the time missed in 2024.
-But if the Bills took him in the first round, then that means the shoulder checks out and is healthy.
-Brandon Beane even confirmed that on Thursday night.
+Due to the fact that he had a likely fracture and an infection in the shoulder, this reduces his risk for further issues considerably.
+Brandon Beane even confirmed the health of his shoulder on Thursday night.

 I would like to wish Maxwell Hairston a warm welcome to the city of Buffalo and to remain healthy this season.